How to be less awkward

 Believe it or not, awkwardness is a necessary facet of our human emotions.
 In her book Cringeworthy, author Melissa Dahl points out that not only is eliminating awkwardness impossible, but those feelings can be a good thing.

 Realizing that something you did or said made you feel awkward helps you to learn and grow.
 It only takes one instance of a joke landing wrong for you to know that it needs to be punched up.
 Or, you might decide it’s better to retire that specific gag and try something different next time.
-Either way, that initial awkward moment becomes a teachable moment that can help you better connect with others in the future.
+Either way, that initial awkward moment becomes a teachable moment that can help you become less awkward and better connect with others in the future.

 How to be (or feel) less awkward: 6 tips